 - Home

-Have you heard of the traditional Scottish word ‘coorie’?
+January is a month of roaring fires, wintry landscapes, dark nights and woolly hats.
+Have you heard of the Scottish word ‘coorie’?
 Like the Danish word ‘hygge’, it means a sense of snugness and winter cosiness.
-Embrace the idea of coorie by visiting Scotland in January and begin the new year with crisp walks, amazing events and a warming whisky or two.
+Embrace the idea of coorie by experiencing Scotland in January and begin the new year with crisp walks, amazing events and drams of whisky.

 - 1